Yahweasel/libav.js/README.md

    formats.
 This makes it easy to use libav.js for demuxing and WebCodecs for decoding, or WebCodecs for encoding and libav.js for muxing.
 Of course, the WebCodecs used with the bridge can easily be the polyfill if needed.

+## Bundlers

+Generally speaking, because libav.js needs to adjust its loading procedure based on the environment it's being loaded in, it's not a good idea to bundle libav.js.
+However, if you have to bundle it, it can be done if necessary.
+Bundlers such as WebPack, esbuild, Vite, Rollup, etc., may change the names and location of the LibAV's JavaScript and WebAssembly files or even turn them into modules.
+In these cases, the location of the JavaScript and WebAssembly file of a LibAV variant can be overridden by options set on the `LibAV` object after loading libav.js, similar to `LibAV.base`.  `LibAV.toImport` and `LibAV.wasmurl` override the URL of the used JavaScript and WebAssembly file respectively.
+These are usually located in the libav.js directory and follow the scheme `libav-VER-CONFIGDBG.TARGET.js` and `libav-VER-CONFIGDBG.TARGET.wasm`, respectively.
+The version (`VER`), variant (`CONFIG`) and debug (`DBG`) string are exposed as `LibAV.VER`, `LibAV.CONFIG` and `LibAV.DBG` respectively after loading LibAV.
+However, you can generally successfully load a different variant or debuggability level, so these are provided to allow you to verify what your bundler actually bundled.
+The target corresponds to the browser features available, and can vary between different browsers or other environments.
+As such, it should be determined at runtime, which can be done by calling `LibAV.target()`.
+For instance, a possible way to retrieve the URL in a module can be ``new URL(`node_modules/libav.js/libav-${globalThis.LibAV.VER}-opus.${target}.wasm`, import.meta.url).href``, but be sure to consult the documentation of your bundler.
+Note the variant `opus` is hard-coded in this case to prevent the bundler from including all variants.

+Some bundlers turn LibAV code from a CommonJS module to an ECMAScript 6 module, which will if loaded in a worker interfere with LibAV's loading code.
+In this case, LibAV's JavaScript code needs to be imported manually before calling the factory function of the LibAV instance: ``await import(`../node_modules/libav.js/libav-${globalThis.LibAV.VER}-opus.${target}.js`)``.
+Note that dynamically importing ECMAScript 6 modules is supported by all major browsers, but at the time of this wriging, on Firefox, is protected by a flag that most users will not have enabled.